mfn/php-cs-fixer-config/README.md

-# My opinionated php-cs-fixer config
+# My opinionated php-cs-fixer config for v3

 Not much to say, these are my opinions.